Peltigera rufescens: Habitat and distribution

 Peltigera rufescens is a common and widespread lichen with a cosmopolitan distribution.
 It is most often encountered in dry, sunny habitats.
 It prefers more or less basic soils.
 It also grows on limestone and dolomite (rarely on silicate rocks) as well as nutrient-rich silicate soils, including diverse environments like calcareous grasslands and stone structures.
 Individuals that grow in association with mosses tend to grow more robustly and have a higher amount of chlorophyll α then those that do not.
 Not only does the moss provides a buffer against extremes in temperature variation, the moss-associated thalli have higher photosynthetic rates, and increased protection against desiccation.
 Additionally, their thalli are thicker, leading to enhanced water retention.
 Mosses that have been recorded associating with Peltigera rufescens include Racomitrium heterostichum, Campylopus introflexus, Hypnum cupressiforme, and Polytrichum juniperinum.
 A study of the high-elevation biological soil crust associated with the volcanic tephra in Hawaii's Haleakalā Crater found that Peltigera rufescens was one of the two important components of this crust (the other was the moss Grimmia torquata) and occurred in about a quarter of soil specimens sampled.

+In Nepal, Peltigera rufescens has been reported at 2,100 m elevation in a compilation of published records.

 Ecology

-Preussia peltigerae, Dinemasporium strigosum, Lichenopenicillus versicolor, Nectriopsis lecanodes, Norrlinia peltigericola, and Scutula didymospora are lichenicolous fungi that use Peltigera rufescens as a host.
+Preussia peltigerae, Dacampia rufescentis, Dinemasporium strigosum, Lichenopenicillus versicolor, Nectriopsis lecanodes, Norrlinia peltigericola, and Scutula didymospora are lichenicolous fungi that use Peltigera rufescens as a host.
 In the case of Scutula didymospora, the relationship appears to be commensalistic, as the fungus, which develops on the underside of the thallus, does not cause any damage, discolouration or galls.

 In one experiment, to test the effect of thallus hydration on metabolic activity, the photosystem II fluorescence of Peltigera rufescens was monitored for a full year.
 The lichen was inactive for 46.5% of the time, active during daylight for 25.6%, and hydrated at night for 27.9% of the time.
 Its photosynthetic activity and moisture levels were correlated with environmental conditions, with four distinct activity patterns discerned.
 Despite previous experimental findings suggesting high light could be harmful when the lichen is hydrated, field observations found little evidence of damage, suggesting an unknown photoprotection mechanism possibly involving certain carotenoids.
 In a study examining the effects of long-term UV-B radiation on lichen species, Peltigera rufescens, typically found in open meadow spaces, demonstrated increased hydrogen peroxide content and superoxide dismutase activity, indicating a possible adaptive response to oxidative stress caused by UV-B exposure.
 This lichen species displayed a higher resilience to UV-B compared to Peltigera aphthosa, suggesting a species-specific response to UV-B radiation that likely stems from their typical habitat's light conditions.